symfony/symfony-docs/cookbook/bundles/override.rst

 Assuming the third-party bundle involved uses non-service controllers (which is almost always the case), you can easily override controllers via bundle inheritance.
 For more information, see :doc:`/cookbook/bundles/inheritance`.
+If the controller is a service, see the next section on how to override it.

 Services & Configuration
 ------------------------